tylerneylon/foocu/goals.md

 The rendering and motion should make it visually clear which things are higher than others.
 I won't worry about transparency yet.

+Steps:

+* Standardize include style
+* Eliminate all globals
+* Organize files better
+* Rewrite the drawing system; keep in mind new shadows, no transparency support

 ## Improve random map generation

 Specifically, break things down into a small number of biomes, add new sprites